Email Sequence skill

 • Don't over-design — plain text often outperforms HTML for B2B

-ESP Selection Guide
+ESP / Lifecycle Platform Selection Guide

 Decision Framework